Configuration hints for the Z shell (zsh)

 source /usr/local_host/etc/switch_login_shell bash

 You also have to add the line

-to your ~/.bashrc file in order to activate the modules package, cf. here.
+~/.bashrc file in order to activate the modules system, cf. here.

 zsh configuration files